Token Cap-Table Management: Equity and Tokens on One Ledger (2026)

 Token Cap-Table Management: Equity and Tokens on One Ledger

 A traditional startup has one cap table.
-A Web3 startup has two — an equity ledger (shares, options, SAFEs) and a token ledger (warrants, side letters, grants) — and the same rounds dilute both.
+A Web3 startup has two: an equity ledger (shares, options, SAFEs) and a token ledger (warrants, side letters, grants), and the same rounds dilute both.
 Managing them as disconnected spreadsheets is how founders end up not knowing who owns what.
-This guide is the discipline, hedged, because the underlying instruments are counsel questions.
+This article is about the operational discipline of running the two ledgers together: why one-ledger thinking understates dilution, how a financing round corrupts the picture if it is not handled deliberately, and where custodian reconciliation and accounting fit.
+The instruments themselves are covered elsewhere; this is the management layer for the fundraising instrument stack.

-- A Web3 company runs two ownership ledgers: equity (shares/options/SAFEs) and tokens (warrants/side letters/grants).
+- A Web3 company runs two ownership ledgers: equity (shares, options, SAFEs) and tokens (warrants and side letters, plus grants).

-- They interact — rounds and grants dilute both; modelling only one understates dilution.
+- They interact.
+Rounds and grants dilute both, and modelling only one understates dilution.

-- Custodian integration lets the token ledger be reconciled on-chain — the share-register analogue.
+- Custodian integration lets the token ledger be reconciled on-chain, which is the analogue of reconciling a share register.

-- Tooling records and models; it does not decide legal ownership or securities status — counsel's.
+- Tooling records and models; it does not decide legal ownership or securities status, which remain counsel's call.

 Two ledgers, one company